Skip to contents

 • name: A more descriptive name for the method.

-• givens: A vector of values required by the method to estimate M.
+• givens: A string that contains the input values required by the method to estimate M.

 Details